MarwaKadhem/Solar-System-3D-simulation/README.md

 a_i = G * sum ( (r_j - r_i) / abs(r_j - r_i)^3 )
 ```
 - **Integrate twice** the acceleration to obtain position of bodies.
 To do so, we used the Verlet-Störmer intergration, also known as the [leapfrog method](https://en.wikipedia.org/wiki/Leapfrog_integration).
 In addition to being very simple to implement, this integration provides very good results for space mechanics problems (good conservation of energy).
 The kick-drift-kick variant was here used in particular.
-- Get initial positions from the SPICE ephemeris and the SPK kernel through the SpiceyPy library.
-Please read the package documention [here](https://spiceypy.readthedocs.io/en/v2.3.1/documentation.html).
+- Get initial positions from the SPICE ephemeris and the SPK kernel through the [SpiceyPy library](https://spiceypy.readthedocs.io/en/v2.3.1/documentation.html).
+Please read the package documention before.
 The needed binary data files are downloaded from the [NAIF website](https://naif.jpl.nasa.gov/naif/aboutspice.html).
 By initial conditions is meant the mass of the considered bodies, tbe initial velocities and the initial positions.
+- Calculate the **total energy** of the system to check energy conservation through time.
+This is a good way to validate our solution to the n-body problem.
-- Plotting the result through time from the beginning of the simumation to the end with a given time step.
+- **Plotting** the results through time from the beginning of the simumation to the end with a given time step.
 Matplotlib and the [animation module](https://matplotlib.org/stable/api/animation_api.html) is used.

 ## Keeping it simple

 This code was written to be as understandable as possible for beginners in astronomical programming on Python 3.
-It is not the most optimized but it provides a good alternative to avoid using POO programming for beginners.
+It is not the most optimized but it provides a good alternative to avoid using Object-Oriented Programming (OOP) for beginners.